 Within the Commands Tab, you have to provide the command that you are going to use in this workflow.
 Please click on the New button to add a new command

 It opens a space to write your command.
-For this example, we are using the Copy command to copy the Employee File from Source Files to target files
+For this example, we are using the Copy command to copy the Employee File from Source Files to target files.

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.

 If you observe the Workflow, First, we are starting the Workflow.
 Next, it will run the Session task to load data from the text file to the SQL table.
-Once the data transferred, the Informatica Command Task will copy Employee File from Source to target
+Once the data is transferred, the Informatica Command Task will copy Employee File from Source to the target

 Now, Let me start the Workflow.
 To do so, navigate to the Workflows menu and select the Start Workflow option.